WuerthPhoenix/tornado/doc/architecture.md

     #
     # Processed Rules are store here.
     # Each processed rule contains:
-    # - the process outcome status
+    # - The process outcome status
-    # - the list of actions generated
+    # - The list of actions generated
-    # - an optional text message.
-This is used, for example, to report eventual processing errors or for debugging purpose.
+    # - An optional text message.
+This is used, for example, to report eventual processing errors
+    #   or for debugging purposes.
     #
        "rules":{
           "syslog_rule":{